-This hearty Instant Pot Chicken Stew is a quick simple to make one-pot dish that is comforting and nourishing.
+This hearty instant pot chicken stew is a quick one-pot dish that is comforting and nourishing.
 Cooked in under 30 minutes, it’s easy to make and loaded with vegetables which makes it a great choice for a simple homely meal.
 It’s gluten-free and dairy-free too.

-Warm and rustic, Chicken Stew is a delicious combination of chicken and vegetables cooked in a delicious creamy curry, perfect for those comforting weeknight dinners.
+Warm and rustic, Instant pot chicken stew is a delicious combination of chicken and vegetables cooked in a delicious creamy curry, perfect for those comforting weeknight dinners.

-Traditionally stew was simmered for hours over low heat to get the perfect texture but now with Instant Pot, making it is a matter of minutes and that too without compromising on the taste and texture.
+Traditionally stew was simmered for hours over low heat to get the perfect texture but now with the availability of instant pot, making it is a matter of minutes and that too without compromising on the taste and texture.

 Chicken – I prefer using the boneless skinless chicken breast as they are low in fat but if you like your stew a little richer, use chicken thighs or even bone-in chicken.
-You can also choose to leave the skip on to. make it even richer.
+You can also choose to leave the skin-on to make it even richer.

-Vegetables – Along with Chicken, we will also use some vegetables such as onions, potato, carrot, and celery.
-You can add more vegetables such as green peas, mushroom, broccoli, water beans, etc if you like to make it wholesome and even more nutritious.
+Vegetables – Along with the chicken, we will also use some vegetables such as onions, potatoes, carrots, and celery.
+You can add more vegetables such as green peas, mushrooms, broccoli, green beans, etc if you like to make it wholesome and even more nutritious.

 Red, yellow or white onion, all works great.
 Chop the carrots or use whole baby carrots.

-Chicken Stock – If you are watch your sodium intake, use low sodium broth.
+Chicken Stock – If you are watching your sodium intake, use low sodium broth.